2014: President Obama recognizes Washington Heights Expeditionary Learning School student Estiven Rodriquez in his State of the Union Address.

 1998: RAND Corporation study shows significantly high levels of implementation in EL schools.

-1993: Ten Expeditionary Learning demonstration schools open in New York, Boston, Portland (OR), Denver, and Dubuque.
+1993: Ten Expeditionary Learning demonstration schools open in New York, Boston, Portland (ME), Denver, and Dubuque.

 1991: New American Schools Development Corporation provides a grant to create Expeditionary Learning.
 Outward Bound and the Harvard Graduate School of Education collaborate on the winning proposal, with input from organizations including Facing History and Ourselves, Project Adventure and the Technical Education Research Center.